YCAMInterlab/Duration/README.md

 ![DurationInterface](http://www.duration.cc/duration_preview.png)

+Duration is open source and completely free to use in your art, research, or commercial projects.
+It's built with [openFrameworks](http://www.openframeworks.cc), and inherits its MIT license and sharing philosophy.

 ## Using the Duration interface

 ### Managing Projects

 A Duration project saves a set of tracks, their values, and global configuration settings all into one package.
 A project is just a folder with .xml files and a special .durationproj file containing the track names and settings.

 By convention Duration looks for projects in ~/Documents/Duration folder.
-Projects saved here will show up in the Project dropdown menu within the application.
+Projects saved here will show up in the Project drop-down menu within the application.
 You can save projects anywhere you'd like, but you will have to remember yourself where you put them.

 ### Managing tracks

-In Duration, tracks are the beginning and end - the alpha and omega.
-Everything happens inside a track.
-To add a track, select a type from the Add Track dropdown and it'll be appended to your composition.
+In Duration, tracks are everything.
+To add tracks to your project select a type from the Add Track drop-down and it'll be appended to your composition.
 Name the track by clicking on the the name in the track header and typing in a new name.
 This name is used for all outgoing communication to identify your track, so think of it as both a name and an OSC address.
 It's common to put routing information right in the name, so /mytrack/position/x is a great name for a track.
 If you leave off the leading slash Duration adds it for you.

 To remove a track, click on the delete button on the far right of the header and confirm you want it removed.

 ### Track Types

 Duration has six built in track types.
-Each track has keyframes which specify values or behavior at specifc moments.
+Each track has keyframes which specify values or behavior at specific moments.
 Between keyframes tracks can define ways of interpolating values to create smooth changes.

 #### Bangs